ETC-A/etca-spec/extensions/double-word-operations/README.md

 - Memory address alignment in this mode is 4 bytes.

 Note that instructions which write a register but do _not_ use SS bits, such as `call`, are not subject to the sign extension rule.
-Instead, see the [Mode Control Register](../mode-control-register.md) specification.
+They may instead make their own specification.
+See also the [Mode Control Register](../mode-control-register.md) specification.

 # Assembly changes